Detecting the tidal heating with the generic extreme-mass-ratio inspirals: Result

-Though the aforementioned dephasing results could help to understand the detectable effect of tidal heating on EMRI waveforms, we cannot claim that the minimum value of reflectivity can be distinguished with the LISA observation.
-Thus, we perform the mismatch analysis to quantitatively assess the corrected effects of tidal heating on EMRI waveforms.
+Though the aforementioned dephasing results could give the standard that identified the effect of tidal heating on EMRI waveforms, we cannot claim that the minimum value of reflectivity can be distinguished with the LISA observation.
+Thus, we perform the mismatch analysis using two kinds of waveforms from the EMRI systems where one is the Kerr waveform and the other is the ECO's.
 In Fig. \ref{Mismatch:spinning}, the mismatches as a function of observation time for different values of the reflectivity and the initial orbital eccentricity are plotted.
-Note that the horizontal black dash line denotes to the threshold value of mismatch can be discerned by LISA.
-As a whole, after setting proper initial conditions, the mismatch can be larger than the threshold value, which implies that the tidal heating effect is detectable in the EMRI observations.
+Note that the horizontal black dashed line denotes to the threshold value of mismatch can be discerned by LISA.
+As a whole, after setting proper initial conditions, the mismatch can be larger than the threshold value, which implies that the tidal heating effect is distinguished in the EMRI observations.
 According to mismatches results in Ref. \cite{Datta:2019epe}, EMRI waveforms from the circular and equatorial orbits near the ECO with a reflectivity parameter $|\mathcal{R}|^2 = 10^{-4}$ can be just distinguished with thirteen months observation of LISA.
 From the left panel of Fig. \ref{Mismatch:spinning}, however, the EMRI waveform corrected by tidal heating effect, emitting from the eccentrical EMRI orbits, can be recognized for the initial orbital eccentric $e_0=0.5$ with about seven months observation of LISA.
 As shown in the left panel, the mismatch increases with the reflectivity parameter $|\mathcal{R}|^2$.
 For the right panel, the similar conclusions can be obtained if the initial orbital eccentricity is increasing.
 For a given initial eccentricity $e_0=0.4$ and $|\mathcal{R}|^2=5\times 10^{-4}$, LISA can discern the tidal heating effect through a five-month observation period.